wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If either the data array or the MSHR contains data, then the fetch can be fulfilled immediately by calling `sendResponseDown()` and `cleanUpEvent()`.

-If data is not locally available, then either the data is fetched from the upper level by recursively forwarding the fetch event upwards, or finding a pending write back event in the MSHR, and applying the pending event first.
+If data is not locally available, then the handler will first transit the local state to `S_D` to indicate that data is needed, but is missing locally.
-Note that the second part is

-The next step involves race condition checking and and if the insertion is successful, the fetch will be forwarded to the first upper level sharer of the block to acquire a copy of block data, after which the state also transits to `S_D`.
-Note that this process may propagate recursively for a few levels, if the upper level cache is also non-inclusive.
+In this case, one of the two things will happen: Either a write back event already exists in the MSHR, which will be applied first to avoid the possible race condition, or no write back event is found, and a fetch to the upper level will be issued.
+In both cases, the event cannot be handled immediately, and it will just wait in the MSHR until the next retry.

 If the state is transient state `I_B`, `E_B`, or `M_B`, indicating that the fetch races with an going flush or flush invalidation, then the fetch will simply be ignored, since the lower level handler for flush